Constellation-Labs/constellation/docs/README.md

 The docs provide technical information to understand, build and run the code base developed in this repository.
 The following are covered:

-* annotated project folder tree
+* Annotated project folder tree
-* archetecture diagrams
+* Archetecture diagrams
-* build instructions
+* Build instructions
-* code base archetecture documentation
+* Code base archetecture documentation
-* project dependencies
+* Development process
-* recommended tools
+* Discussion of desgin choices
-* discussion of desgin choices
+* Recommended tools and frameworks
-* development process
+* Software dependencies

 ## Wait, there's more...
 ### Wiki